gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 The purpose of the `is-algorithm-step` method was to check for the `template-method` in the abstract class of the pattern to check for the overrider methods that are defined as the steps of the algorithm as explained in @Design_Patterns.

-When removing the calling of the `is-algorithm-step` method from the logic query, more results are show, but include more false/positives.
+When removing the `is-algorithm-step` method from the logic query, more results are shown, but include more false/positives.
 The results can be seen in @dp-2-result-rmvd-1 & @dp-2-result-rmvd-2.

 #figure(